IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/api/configuration.md

 });
 ```

-Tada - thats it !
+Tada - that's it !

 There ist just one caveat ... what if the ImpEx 'all' profile gets disabled by someone else ?
 To work around this we can also introduce a custom import profile utilizing the 'all' import provider: